 Note on publisher's series

 Prince Albert Presbytery was one of the original 16 presbyteries established by the first General Council of the United Church of Canada (June 1925), to be part of the new Saskatchewan Conference.
 Initial boundaries were based on the previous Prince Albert Presbytery, which had been part of the Presbyterian Synod of Saskatchewan.
 Prior to Union , in 1925, there had also been a Prince Albert District, in the Saskatchewan Conference of the Methodist Church.

 In 2000, Saskatchewan Conference went from 10 presbyteries to 7, with each adopting a new name.
 Most pastoral charges from Prince Albert Presbytery became part of the new Tamarack Presbytery.

-Most records in the fonds were likely transferred to the archives between 1925 and 1986.
-Their original provenance is unclear, though administrative and committee records may have come directly from presbytery secretaries, committee members, delegates or other associated individuals.
+Most records in the fonds were likely transferred to the archives between 1925 and 1986, with additions brought in ca.2018.
+Their original provenance is largely unclear, though administrative and committee records may have come directly from presbytery secretaries, committee members, delegates or other associated individuals.

 From 1925 through to 1982, the official repository for Conference, Presbytery and local records of the United Church in Saskatchewan was at St. Andrew’s College (Saskatoon).
 In 1982, the Conference signed an agreement to house their records with the Saskatchewan Archives Board (later Provincial Archives of Saskatchewan), while still retaining ownership and management responsibilities.
 The collections were gradually relocated and continue to be stored with the Provincial Archives, to the present day.